-Call Budget Deadline

-(EUR million)

-Horizon-JU-GH-EDCTP3-2024-01-two-stage 136.432 4 April (first stage)

-Horizon-JU-GH-EDCTP3-2024-02-two-stage 3.500 4 April (first stage)

-Other actions 1.728

-Total 141.661
+Call Budget (in million EUR) Deadline Horizon-JU-GH-EDCTP3-2024-01-two-stage 136,432 4 April (first stage) Horizon-JU-GH-EDCTP3-2024-02-two-stage 3,500 4 April (first stage) WP 2024 emergency funding call in response to the Mpox outbreak in the Democratic Republic of Congo (DRC) 6,500 June Additional EU and EDCTP-Association members states contribution for call 2024 64,085 4 April (first stage) Otheractions 2,095 Total 212,612

-$\hbox{\tt $^$to be confirmed when call planning is finalised}$
+^{}to be confirmed when call planning is finalised

-General conditions related to this work programme
+4.1.1.2 General conditions related to this work programme

-Unless specified otherwise, the sections of the General Annexes to the Horizon Europe work programme apply mutatis mutandis to the Global Health EDCTP3 JU work programme.
+Unless specified otherwise, the sections of the General Annexes to the Horizon Europe work programme33 apply mutatis mutandis to the Global Health EDCTP3 JU work programme.

 Admissibility conditions The conditions are described in General Annex A. Eligibility conditions The conditions are described in General Annex B except for the specific conditions for the Global Health EDCTP3 JU funding as regards entities eligible for funding and consortium composition, the specific issue of countries where the coordinator may be established and the obligation to designate a scientific project leader.
 Participation conditions related to Russia's illegal invasion of Ukraine are also set out below.
 Financial and operational capacity and exclusion criteria The criteria are described in General Annex C. Award criteria The criteria are described in General Annex D. The scores and weighting section as regard Research and Innovation Actions (RIA) second stage of two-stage evaluations is set out below.
 Documents The documents are described in General Annex E. Procedure The procedure is described in General Annex F. Legal and financial set-up of the Grant Agreements The rules are described in General Annex G and the application of the right to object is described below.
 For the topics under the call Horizon-JU-GH-EDCTP3-2024-01-two-stage, specific conditions regarding affordable access apply.
-For the topic under the call Horizon-JU-GH-EDCTP3-2924-02, specific conditions regarding financial support to third parties apply.
+For the topic under the call Horizon-JU-GH-EDCTP3- 2024-02-two-stage, specific conditions regarding financial support to third parties apply.
 The conditions are spelled out under the respective topics.

-&lt;sup>24 https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/wp-call/2023-2024/wp-13-general-annexes\horizon-2023-2024\en.pdf
+https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/wp-call/2023-2024/wp-13-general-annexes_horizon-2023-2024_en.pdf